yangfcm/algorithm-js/readme.md

 - Return the nth(starting at 0) node from the tail in a linked list - `fromlast.js`
 - Remove duplicates from an unsofted linked list - `removeDuplicate.js`
 - Partition a linked list - `partition.js`

+`ds/stack_queue` - Problems and solutions associated with stacks and queues

+- Implement a queue, which has enqueuing(equivalent to array.unshift())and dequeuing(equivalent to array.pop()) operation - `queue.js`
+- Combine two queues into one - `weave.js`
+- Implement a stack, which has methods equivalent to array.push() and array.pop() - `stack.js`
+- Create a queue using two stacks, instead of arrays - `qfroms.js`

 ## JS-specific